The Big Game 2015 Super Bowl 49- Spanish, French, and ESL Activities!

 Have fun with the Super Bowl and you’ll be surprised at how well your students know their TL numbers, a few colors, personal descriptions and some football verbs.
 Here are the French Football and Winter Sports Activities and the Spanish Football and Winter Sports Activities.

 For Your Language Class

 2. I find that for students hearing and internalizing target language numbers is always challenging.
 Practicing with the players’ jersey numbers is a hit.
-See this French Super Bowl 48 Numbers Listening activity And here is the Spanish Super Bowl 48 Numbers and Names Listening Activity.
+See Spanish Super Bowl Activities.

 I often make podcasts or voice recordings with Garage Band of the listening/reading scripts.
 I teach from an edublog website that I created, meaning that I enter my lesson content and upload the documents to it and then I project it on the Smart Board or White board.
 Then I upload the podcast to my class website and play it from there.
 Or Partners would also do great with the listening and reading activities.

 4. Football Math.
 This takes some prep.
 Find an image of a football field with the “yards” on it and project it.
 Divide the class in to the Patriots and the Seahawks.
 Play a Super Bowl game on the projected field with stick-on or magnetized player-markers.
 Make this as simple or as complex as your students are willing to help you out with.
 Students are to keep track of the yards that a player runs or throws and the yard line where the action takes place.
 With lots of prep time next year this would be fantastic for small groups for grades 6-12- each with its own printed football field and set of player-markers.